NicAOB97/Mapas-Desafio/README.md

 ![Familia](./src/images/familia.png?raw=true "Familia")

 <h2>What was used :computer: </h2>
-- map created using folium
+- map created using folium <br>
-- latitude and longitude obtained using the Google Maps API
+- latitude and longitude obtained using the Google Maps API <br>
 - ipywidgets used to create search bar for video demonstration

 <h2>Pre-requisites :heavy_check_mark: </h2>